CSpyridakis/notes/AWS/services/iam.md

-# IAM
+# Identity and Access Management (IAM)
-IAM is a global service
+IAM is a global service that handles access control to different resources.

 ```mermaid
 flowchart TB